frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Development-Hints.md

 If you do not want to add code to `devWIFI.cpp` itself, then write functions that can take the `server` object as a parameter and add the handlers to that object.

+## Debug Logging

+If you edit `user_defines.txt` and uncomment the flag `-DDEBUG_LOG`, then the UART serial port will output all the printable items that are in the code using functions such as `DBG()` and `DBGLN()`, see the file `logging.h` for a list of available debug message functions (and read the source code to see examples of how they are used).

+To view the messages, you will need to open the serial port using some sort of terminal software, with the baud rate 115200.
+I think you can use the `monitor` option of PlatformIO.
+There are also a few Visual Studio Code extensions that are serial terminals.

 ## Git Repo Branches

 The branch `shrew-dev` is the actively work-in-progress branch.
 The code is not considered released and is likely not bug-free.